Nachna Hindu temples: Location

-The temple site is near the Ganj village.
+The temple site is near the Saleha village.
 It gets its name from the first publication in 1885 by Cunningham that brought it to the attention of western archaeologists during the British colonial era.
 Cunningham called it the Nachna-Kuthara temples in Volume 21 report of the Archaeological Survey of India, deriving it from the name of the district and another village in the region.
 The site is about 60 km southwest of Satna, 100 km southeast of Khajuraho, 100 km north of Katni, and about 400 km northeast of Bhopal.
 The nearest railway station is located in the city of Satna, while the closest major airport with daily services is Khajuraho (IATA: HJR).

 The site is deep inside a forest territory, at the entrance of a difficult to traverse valley within the Vindhya mountains.
 This, speculated Cunningham, may have contributed to the temple's survival during the Muslim invasion of this region.